Faculty

 DataGen®, Inc.

-Alyssa Dahl began working in healthcare quality and payment policy in 2012 at DataGen, Inc., a subsidiary of HANYS.
+Alyssa Dahl began working in healthcare quality and payment policy in 2012 at DataGen, a subsidiary of HANYS.
 Dahl has experience conducting research and developing analyses around emerging payment models, comparative efficiency and quality improvement.
-Dahl leads a team of 10 analysts and business intelligence developers deploying interactive data monitoring platforms and creating custom analytic solutions for more than 50 organizations across the country.
+Dahl leads a team of 10 analysts and business intelligence developers deploying interactive data monitoring platforms and creating custom analytic solutions for more than 50 organizations nationwide.

-Before joining DataGen, she interned at NYSDOH in the Office of Health Systems Management on Certificate of Need redesign and in the legal affairs division on plaintiff enrollment into the Medical Indemnity Fund.
+Before joining DataGen, she interned at the New York State Department of Health in the Office of Health Systems Management on Certificate of Need redesign and in the legal affairs division on plaintiff enrollment into the Medical Indemnity Fund.
 Dahl received a Bachelor of Science in biochemistry from Loyola University Maryland and a Master of Public Health in epidemiology from the State University of New York at Albany.

 Michelle M. Duguid, PhD